System call interception#

 Most commonly inside containers, they may be called to create block or character devices.
 Creating such devices isn’t allowed in unprivileged containers as this is a very easy way to escalate privileges by allowing direct write access to resources like disks or memory.

 But there are files which are safe to create.
 For those, intercepting this syscall may unblock some specific workloads and allow them to run inside an unprivileged containers.

 All file types other than character devices are currently sent to the kernel as usual, so enabling this feature doesn’t change their behavior at all.

 bpf system call is used to manage eBPF programs in the kernel.

 Those can be attached to a variety of kernel subsystems.

-In general, loading of untrusted eBPF program can be problematic as it can facilitate timing based attacks.
+In general, loading of eBPF programs that are not trusted can be problematic as it can facilitate timing based attacks.